mikamai/solidus_enhanced_paypal_express/README.md

 #### Spree Setup

-Same as sandbox setup, but change "Server" from "sandbox" to "live".
+Same as sandbox setup, but change "Server" from "test" to "live".

-## Configuration

-The PayPal Express Checkout has [no less than 4.5 billion configuration options](https://github.com/paypal/merchant-sdk-ruby/blob/1d65e598d2f9f200f85c6b3338d4293dbed576d8/lib/paypal-sdk/merchant/data_types.rb#L830-L959).

-This Spree extension supports *some* of those.
-If your favourite is not here, then please submit an issue about it, or better still a patch to add it in.

 ### Solution Type